 Figure 1.

 Overview of cutting preparation.
 (A) Axillary shoot harvested from a donor tree .
-(B) Cutting with a pair of leaves and 1 node.
+(B) One node cutting with a pair of leaves.
 (C) Cutting with its leaves trimmed to approximately one-third of the total area.
-(D) Basal part of cutting scraped off with a knife.
+(D) Basal part of cutting scraped off with a knife on .
 (E) Cutting immersed in a solution of benomyl fungicide.
-(F) Cutting treated with talc powder containing auxin.
-(G) Single cutting planted into an artificial medium (Jiffy plugs®).
-(H) Plastic containers filled with mixture of peat moss and vermiculite (1:1, v/v).
+(F) Cutting treated with auxin-added talc powder.
+(G) Cutting set for rooting in coconut husk-filled Jiffy plugs..
+(H) Plastic containers filled with a mixture of peat moss and vermiculite (1:1, v/v).

 Figure 2.

-Rooting percentage of SI-10 clone cuttings prepared from different internodes.
+Rooting percentage of SI-10 clone cuttings according to their within shoot position.
 Experiments were performed during the summer (July 24 to September 18, 2010) and spring (March 16 to May 10, 2011).
 Twenty-four cuttings (8 cuttings × 3 same replicates) were used for each internode position.
 Each value was calculated based on initial number of cuttings tested.
-Bars represent standard deviations and different letters indicate that are significantly different among the data from summer or spring experiment at the 5% level (Bonferoni test was used in this analysis).
+Bars represent standard deviations and different letters indicate scores that are significantly different at the 5% level (Bonferoni test was used in this analysis) among summer and spring data considering these two seasons independently.

 Footnote of Table 1 .
 The experimental period was classified into 10 sets (A – J).
 10 rooting periods referred to as A to J were compared.
 Survival and rooting percentages were calculated based on seventy-five cuttings (25 cuttings × same 3 replicates) used for each collection date.
 Means ± SD followed by different letters within a column indicate significant difference by Bonferoni test (α = 0.05).
 To examine the effect of soil temperature on the rooting ability of cuttings, an electric heating cable set at 50°C was used to heat the soil in the experiment set F and set H.